 |

 Figure 1 shows that US oil discoveries peaked around 1930 (blue arrow), with the discovery of huge oil deposits in eastern Texas.
 But discovery of new oil then began to decline very quickly, and very little oil is being discovered in the US today.
-With the exception of relatively small amounts of oil in Alaska and the Gulf of Mexico, experts are finding that it's simply not worth investing any more money in the hunt for new oil in the US.
-About 40 years after the US hit its oil-discovery peak, the country hit its oil-production peak (in 1971).
-The US discovery peak had been successfully predicted (to within 12 months) 14 years earlier by geologist M. King Hubbert.
+With the exception of relatively small amounts of oil in Alaska and the Gulf of Mexico, experts have largely concluded that it's simply not worth investing any more money in the hunt for new oil in the US.

 Figure 1.
 U.S. Oil Discovery and Oil Production